 Students interested in getting involved with the DiploLab may contact Professor Joseph Huddleston at email@example.com.

-Jarrett Dang is a junior at Seton Hall University double majoring in Diplomacy & International Relations and Economics with a minor in French.
-In addition to DiploLab, Jarrett is also the Editor-in-Chief for The Diplomatic Envoy and the Associate Producer at the Global Current.
+Jarrett Dang graduated in 2022 and received his undergraduate degrees in Diplomacy & International Relations and Economics with a minor in French.
+In addition to DiploLab, Jarrett was also the Editor-in-Chief for The Diplomatic Envoy and the Associate Producer at the Global Current.
 Jarrett previously interned at the United States Mission to the United Nations, where he worked in the Press and Public Diplomacy Section.
 His areas of interest lie in global human rights, post-conflict reconstruction, and international development.

 R. Joseph Huddleston is an Assistant Professor in the School of Diplomacy and International Relations.
 He specializes in diplomacy by rebel groups, dynamics in intrastate conflict, and research design.
 His current work focuses on diplomatic activities of secessionist, separatist, and self-determination movements, as well as how international actors help or hinder separatist groups apart from diplomatic recognition.
 He also studies how civilian populations respond to violence and economic disruption in civil war.
-He has published in The Wall Street Journal, Foreign Policy, Foreign Affairs, and the Journal of Peace Research, as well as in policy reports for government agencies.
+Dr. Huddleston has published in the Journal of Peace Research, the Journal of Conflict Resolution, The Wall Street Journal, Foreign Policy, Foreign Affairs, as well as in policy reports for government agencies and other peer-reviewed outlets.